snackpally/localGhost3k/README.md

 # Welcome to Local Ghost 3000

-Local Ghost is an interactive database that allows your to find hauntings in your area.
+Local Ghost is an interactive database that allows you to find hauntings in your area.

 Be safe, Be Smart and happy haunting.